 The Bank's deposits are currently sourced through the deposit broker network and are CDIC-insured fixedterm GICs.
 The Bank's access to deposits depends upon several factors including access to third-party deposit platforms, interest rates offered by competing lenders, general economic conditions, regulatory requirements, and the securities markets in general.
 The broker network is expected to have more than enough liquidity to meet the Bank's funding needs for the next few years.
-The Bank is, however, exposed from time to time to deposit dealer-imposed concentration limit restrictions.
-The risk has been proactively mitigated through a more diverse dealer network.
+However, the Bank is exposed, from time to time, to deposit dealer-imposed concentration limit restrictions.
+The risk has been proactively mitigated through a more diversified dealer network.